-Ben Horowitz is a technology engineer and the cofounder/general partner at the venture capital firm Andreessen Horowitz.
-If you think this might only be for startups, specifically SaaS based, you’d be wrong.
+Ben Horowitz is a technology engineer and the co-founder/general partner at the venture capital firm Andreessen Horowitz.
+If you think this book might only be for startups, specifically SaaS-based, you’d be wrong.

 The Timeless Art of Turning Trials into Triumph by Ryan Holiday

 No matter the struggle or personal tragedy, we all have mishaps, unfortunate events, and roadblocks that come up within our business and life.
 Too often though, we allow those obstacles to derail us instead of learning how to turn that obstacle into an advantage.